rn-ksheer/arduino-nano-fox-hunt-controller/README.md

 ---
 ## 📡 About the Project
-This is an **Arduino-based Fox Hunt Transmitter** designed for amateur-radio fox hunting.
+This project is an **Arduino-based Fox Hunt Transmitter** designed for amateur-radio fox hunting.
-What makes this transmitter unique is that **audio stored on an SD card can be remotely selected and switched using DTMF tones**.
-Instead of being limited to a single fixed audio message, different audio tracks can be stored on the DFPlayer Mini and selected remotely through the radio.
-The audio files can also be replaced or customized without changing the transmitter hardware.
+Unlike conventional fox hunt transmitters that use a fixed tone or single fixed message, this transmitter allows multiple audio messages stored on a DFPlayer Mini SD card to be remotely selected using DTMF tones.

+Remote DTMF commands are received by the fox radio, decoded by the Arduino, and used to select the required audio.
+The selected audio is then played through the DFPlayer Mini and transmitted over the radio.
+Audio files can also be replaced or customized directly on the SD card without modifying the transmitter hardware.

+### Background / Motivation
+Towards the end of 2024, Rajan Sir (VU2JXM) approached me with his requirement to build a Fox Hunt Transmitter.
+I started by studying existing designs, including an [Instructables project](https://www.instructables.com/HAM-Radio-Foxhunt-Transmitter-for-CW-or-Morris-Cod/) and a [YouTube video](https://www.youtube.com/watch?v=e4b0fNvXA10).

+My first build followed the Instructables design using a relay and an Adafruit Sound Board provided by Rajan Sir.
+After working with it, I found the Sound Board expensive and difficult to source, so I replaced it with a locally available **DFPlayer Mini**.

+I later replaced the mechanical relay used for PTT with a **MOSFET-based switching** circuit.
+After several iterations, I eliminated the remaining relay and Arduino-generated Morse tones, moving all audio playback to the DFPlayer Mini.
+The result is the compact, practical, and easy-to-build Fox Hunt Transmitter presented in this repository.

+This project is therefore not simply a copy of the original design, but the result of several iterations and improvements made while developing a more compact and practical Fox Hunt Transmitter.

 ### Features
 - 🎙️ Remote DTMF audio selection